harrietrc/loadimpact-docs/CONTRIBUTING.md

-Thank you for your interest in the Load Impact documentation
+Thank you for your interest in the LoadImpact documentation

 ## Issues